 We chose Kota Kinabalu because we found out that it’s one of the best places to see wild orangutans, and our trip to Sabah only proved we had made a good decision.

-So if you’re on the same mission to explore the wildlife in Borneo and stop in Kota Kinabalu, the main hub for your eco adventures, here are some suggestions on what to do, where to stay, where to eat and how much you’ll pay for it all.
+So if you’re on the same mission to explore the wildlife in Borneo and find best beaches near Kota Kinabalu, the main hub for your eco adventures, here are some suggestions on what to do in Kota Kinabalu, where to stay, where to eat and how much you’ll pay for it all.
+Now check our Kota Kinabalu travel guide

 Kota Kinabalu is heaven for those who love seafood.
 If you are here, don’t miss the night market with fresh fish, prawns, squid, crabs, lobsters and more seafood that you can imagine.
 If it weren’t for the fact that I only eat seafood every now and then, Gianni would probably dine there every day.